Top Ten Classic Novels

 I read the first three chapters of this book with my Great-Aunt about ten times during my childhood, but it was only at Christmas 2019 that I read the full book.
 I read my grandma’s copy from the 1940s and it was lovely.
 I recently read Anne of Avonlea as well, and this time it was my mum’s copy from the 1970s.
 Maybe I’ll get a copy of the Anne of the Island from the 2000s to carry on that tradition.

 I’m still very proud that I read this 800+ page epic when I was just 16 years old.
-I read it for my Love Through the Ages GCSE and loved it.
-It’s one of my favourite movies and the story and character of Scarlett O’Hara is everything to me.
-It was the first time I was introduced to an anti-heroine and I loved her, she was so powerful to me.
+I know that the story and themes are extremely problematic but the character of Scarlett O’Hara opened an array of new characterisations to me.
+It was the first time I was introduced to an anti-heroine and I loved her, she was so powerful.

-Written in the 1960s, this classic is still finding it’s foothold in the halls of classic fiction I think, but I loved it.
+Written in the 1960s, this classic is still finding its foothold in the halls of classic fiction I think, but I loved it.
 Sylvia Plath’s only novel is honest and harrowing and practically autobiographical, which is both emotional and very disturbing in places.
-An important read women in particular I think.
+This is an important read woman in particular I think.

 And finally, the popular but misinterpreted Wizard of Oz.
-The book is quite different to the popular musical with Judy Garland, but still worth a read.
+The book is quite different from the popular musical with Judy Garland but still worth a read.
 I had no idea that this was just the first of many books set in Oz.
 I really want to read some of the other tales, but I’ve never got around to it.
 Maybe one day.

 There we have it, my Top Ten Classic Novels.
 Any other recommendations?